DevZupa/AdvancedTrading/README.md

 Alternative selling/buying system. ( you can run default and this next to eachtoher without any problem.
 Which is recommended anyways).

-##Alpha Version 1.0 Realeased.
+##Alpha version 1.0 released.

 First version will support only the following:

 * Config traders
-* Single Currency ( ZSC 3.0, Souls Hive 2.0, For 999 change the variable name in the sets at the top.).
+* Single Currency ( ALL supported)
 * Selling/Buying From Gear/Vehicle/Backpack
-* Extra features will be added later on.
+* Extra features will be added later on

 #### The following is currently NOT supported.

-* No buying of anything to backpack currently.
+* No buying of anything to backpack currently
-* No buying of Backs/weapons into your gear.
+* No buying of Backs/weapons into your gear
-* No bying of any vehicles
+* No buying of any vehicles
-* All the rest is ready.

 ##Description

 Sell directly from backpack, gear or the vehicle ( close) where you were driver from.
 Decide which items you sell.
 Traders will only make it possible to trade the items they accept ( goes fully automatic, so only items they accept will be listed on the left).

 You push items to the right to sell, only the items on the right will get sold.

-##Safety meassurements
+##Safety measurements

 Double checks what was deleted from backpacks/vehicles so that people can not cheat.
 Can only sell from your backpack and the vehicle were u was the last driver from ( in 30m radius)

-##Install Instructions
+##Install instructions

 1. In your fn_selfactions.sqf

 Place:

 ```sqf
 _buyV = player addAction ["<t color='#0059FF'>Advanced Trading</t>", "zupa\advancedTrading\init.sqf",(_traderMenu select 0), 999, true, false, "",""];
 s_player_parts set [count s_player_parts,_buyV];